 Strawberry Rhubarb Danish Pastries are like strawberry rhubarb pie but rolled up in a soft, individual-sized pastry.
 You will love their flaky sweet flavor!

-Rhubarb wasn’t so bad to cook with either, I don’t know why I was intimidated by it, probably just because I have never tried.
+If you’re like me and have been putting off cooking with rhubarb, take it from me, it wasn’t bad.
+I don’t know why I was intimidated by it.
+Probably just because I have never tried.
 Rhubarb is tart, yummy, and tastes so good with strawberries!
 I should really call these cheater danishes, but you can just tell your friends and neighbors that you made them from scratch and they will never know the difference.
 The frosting isn’t as sweet as most frostings, but the cream cheese flavor compliments the sweet danishes perfectly.

 How to Make Strawberry Rhubarb Danish Pastries